Find out about the pros and cons of using National Savings & Investments products.

 With most providers the only tax-free savings options are Isas.
 NS&I does offer these, but also has a number of unique, alternative tax-free products.

 NS&I's Isa product works in the same way as any other, using your annual allowance to earn interest tax-free.
-See our beginners' guide to Isas for more information.

 An Index-Linked Saving Certificate is a lump-sum investment that makes sure your money will keep up with inflation.
 It's held over a set period of time - an investment term.